Making Time-Outs Positive

 2.Talk about feelings.

-Talk to your child about moments when he’s been really upset at a time when no one is currently distressed.
-Let him know that everyone gets angry, sad, and frustrated sometimes and feeling this way is okay.
+Talk to your child about moments when they’ve been really upset at a time when no one is currently distressed.
+Let them know that everyone gets angry, sad, and frustrated sometimes and feeling this way is okay.

 Make sure your child knows that feelings are always okay.
 But some emotions sure don’t feel pleasant, and it helps to know what to do then.